alexgenin/chouca/README.md

 ## Motivation and objectives

-Probabilistic cellular automata are widely used in ecology to describe the dynamics of organisms over space, and investigate how their interactions may affect the dynamic of the system as a whole.
+stochastic cellular automata are widely used in ecology to describe the dynamics of organisms over space, and investigate how their interactions may affect the dynamic of the system as a whole.
 However, implementing those models is often done using ad-hoc R code, which is slow, error-prone, and does not encourage exploring different